jsiwiecki/US_Congressional_Stock_Monitor/aws_lambda/StartSnowflake/README.md

 # StartSnowflake
-This function triggers a Snowflake Stored Procedure.
+This function triggers a Snowflake Stored Procedures.

 ## Docker
 Due to issues with libraries in AWS Lambda function runtime with one of libraries, it was necessary to use a docker which will act as a runtime for AWS Lambda function.
 Remember about: